ReloPataloo/Discord-Bot/README.md

 # Discord-Bot
-Basic Discord meme bot (for the moment)
+Basic Discord meme bot (for the moment) made thanks to Codex's ressources

 Make sure to install the discord and the request library before running the code